royemosby/world-clock/README.md

 # world-clock
-insert multiple clocks onto a page using vanilla JavaScript
+## Inserts multiple clocks onto a page using vanilla Javascript.